Arduino-USB/video-dubber/README.md

 python main.py -p project_name -v video.mp4 -s subtitles.srt --speakers 50 --from_lang en --to_lang ar
 ```
 Note: projects are the folders where all of the data will be saved.
 If you ran the script with a project name, closed it, and redid it, it would save to the same folder and resume
-Passing speakers (# of people that speak)is HIGHLY recommened, becuase otherwsie the program will tryto estimate and moix voices together
+Passing speakers (# of people that speak) is HIGHLY recommened, becuase otherwsie the program will tryto estimate and mix voices together

 ## Arguments Summary